bkkrumov/asmt/ASMT.md

   <img src="large-image.jpg" loading="lazy" alt="Large image">
   ```

-- **CDN (Content Delivery Network)**: Distribute static assets like images, scripts, and stylesheets across geographically distributed servers, allowing users to download these resources from a location closer to them, thus reducing latency.
+- **CDN (Content Delivery Network)**: Network of geographically distributed servers that deliver web content to users based on their location.
+CDNs store cached copies of static assets like images, scripts, and stylesheets on servers closer to users, reducing load times, improving website performance, and handling traffic spikes efficiently.
+This minimizes latency by serving content from a nearby server, enhancing user experience and reducing strain on the origin server.

 ---